awslabs/containers-cost-allocation-dashboard/README.md

 3. Under "Refresh" tab, click "ADD NEW SCHEDULE"
 4. Select "Incremental refresh", and click "CONFIGURE INCREMENTAL REFRESH"
 5. On "Date column", make sure that "window.start" is selected
-6. Set "Window size (number)" to "4", set "Window size (unit)" to "Days", and click "CONTINUE".<br />
+6. Set "Window size (number)" to "4", set "Window size (unit)" to "Days", and click "CONTINUE".
 Notice that any value that is less than "4" in the "Window size (number)" will miss some data.
-7. Select "Timezone" and "Start time".<br />
+7. Select "Timezone" and "Start time".
-Notice that these options set the refresh schedule.<br />
+Notice that these options set the refresh schedule.
-The refresh schedule should be at least 2 hours after the K8s CronJob schedule.<br />
+The refresh schedule should be at least 2 hours after the K8s CronJob schedule.
-This is because 1 hour after the CronJob runs, the AWS Glue Crawler runs.<br />
+This is because 1 hour after the CronJob runs, the AWS Glue Crawler runs.
 8. Set the "Frequency" to "Daily" and click "SAVE"

 ### Share the Dashboard with Users

-To share the dashboard with users, for them to be able to view it and create Analysis from it, see the following link:<br />
+To share the dashboard with users, for them to be able to view it and create Analysis from it, see the following link:
 https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/postdeploymentsteps/share/

 ### Create an Analysis from the Dashboard